loopbackio/loopback.io/pages/en/lb4/Schemas.md

 }
 ```

-However, the Model decorator already knows the name of your model class, so you
+However, the model decorator already knows the name of your model class, so you
 can omit it.
 ```ts
 @model()